Phileosopher/commonplace/addiction.md

 - Many gamers are modern book addicts who no longer need a vivid [imagination](imagination.md).
 - New mind-altering drugs create novel, intense [experiences](image.md), legally or non-.

+For the sake of [marketing](marketing.md), many addictive products are very accessible, and the addicts often become *very* loyal to particular brands.
+This creates a codependent synergy between the institution and individual.
+This can include governments that legalize the product as well.

 There is a simple way to detect whether someone has a substance abuse problem:

 1. Ask the people closest to them if that person has a problem with that substance.